 - 1. Ask both teams if they would like to Contest, and if they decline, then declare the match "officially closed."
 The Quizmaster should reopen the match only if it is tied. - 2.
-Announce the following items from the official score in a similar fashion as below correcting all scoring discrepancies (this must be done before either team leaves the room). - a.
-"The individual second high scorer with points is (quizzer's name)." - b.
+Announce the following items from the official score in a similar fashion as below correcting all scoring discrepancies (this must be done before either team leaves the room).

+2 "The individual second high a ecoror with nainte ie (quizzer's nam ۱۵) а.
+THE IIIUIVIUUAI SCCOILG HIGH R SCOLCI WILLI บบแบงเจ tuuizzei 5 Halli C1.

+- b.
 "The individual high scorer with points is (quizzer's name)." - c.
 All other individual points should then be announced. - d.
 "The final score is (first place team) with points and (second place team) with points."